mkljczk/pl-fe/README.md

 - [pl-fe](./packages/pl-fe/) — a social networking client app forked from Soapbox
 - [pl-api](./packages/pl-api) — a library for interacting with Mastodon API-compatible servers, focused on support for projects extending the official Mastodon API.
 It is used by `pl-fe`.
+- [pl-hooks](./packages/pl-hooks) — a library including hooks for integrating with Mastodon API, based on `pl-api` and TanStack.
+It is intended to be used within `pl-fe`.
+Work  in progress.

 More projects to be announced.